-I am a PhD candidate in BioSENSE at the UC Berkeley School of Information.
+I am a postdoc at the UC Berkeley Center for Long-Term Cybersecurity (CLTC).

-I use quantitative and qualitative methods to study how sensing technologies blur the line between sensing bodies and sensing minds, and what this moving boundary means for the future of security online.
-Recently, I built a brain-computer interface to study how software engineers in Silicon Valley conceive of the brain and mind (CHI '18).
+During my PhD, I studied how sensing technologies blur the line between sensing bodies and sensing minds, and what this moving boundary means for the future of online security.
+Recently, I built a brain-computer interface to study how software engineers conceive of the brain and mind (CHI '18).
 Before that, I studied how people build emotional interpretations around basic biosignals (CSCW '17).
-I have also made various technical contributions in brain-computer interface, particularly passthoughts.
+I have also worked on passthoughts.

-In Spring 2018, I completed my dissertation.
+In Spring 2018, I finished my dissertation.
 My committee is John Chuang (my adviser), Coye Cheshire and Alva Noë.
 Link to PDF soon.

-In Fall 2017, I taught Mind Reading & Telepathy for Beginners & Intermediates with John Chuang.
+In Fall 2017, I designed and taught Mind Reading & Telepathy for Beginners & Intermediates with John Chuang.

 Richmond Y Wong, Nick Merrill, John Chuang.
 When BCIs have APIs: Design fictions of everyday brain-computer interface adoption.
 DIS '18.
 Honorable mention.